POLLEN SEASON

 Main regulatory references and objectives

-Directive 92/43/EEC: Council Directive on the conservation of natural and semi-natural habitats and of wild fauna and flora.
+Directive no. 92/43/EEC: Council Directive on the conservation of habitat natural and semi-natural and wild flora and fauna.

-UNI 11108 – 2004: Air quality – Method for sampling and counting airborne pollen grains and fungal spores.
+UNI 11108 – 2004: Air quality - Method of sampling and counting of pollen grains and airborne fungal spores.

-UNI CEN/TS 16868 – 2015: Ambient air – Sampling and analysis of airborne pollen and fungal spores for allergy networks – Hirst-type volumetric method.
+UNI CEN/TS 16868 – 2015: Ambient Air - Sampling and analysis of pollen and fungal spores dispersed in the air for allergy monitoring networks - Hirst Volumetric Method.

-UNI EN 16868 – 2019: Ambient air – Sampling and analysis of airborne pollen and fungal spores for allergy networks – Hirst-type volumetric method.
+UNI EN 16868 – 2019: Ambient Air - Sampling and analysis of pollen and fungal spores dispersed in the air for allergy monitoring networks - Hirst Volumetric Method.

-There is no specific regulation that sets concentration limits or targets for airborne pollen.
+There is no specific regulation that sets limits or concentration objectives for airborne pollen.

 DPSIR